YCChenVictor/blog-frontend/src/posts/software/system-design/main.md

 Ok, based on above design, we now should have components, user interface, URL shortening, analytics, user account management, APIs, services, database, and external integrations and we can start to think about the design patterns for them.

 Any user interface related frontend and backend, we should use [MVC structure].
-That is, we break Create, Read, Update, Destroy (CRUD) of links and CRUD of users into [RESTful] design, which is going to return us methods mapping GET (Read), POST (Create), PUT (Update), DELETE (Destroy); for example, in [rails, we have 7 methods].
+That is, we break Create, Read, Update, Destroy (CRUD) of links and CRUD of users into [RESTful] design, which is going to return us methods mapping GET (Read), POST (Create), PUT (Update), DELETE (Destroy).

 Now we can successfully CRUD the data.
 The next step is to return desired services for users with [design pattern](/blog/software/design-pattern/main).
 * URL shortening service should use singleton pattern to avoid multiple shortened URL to be created for one URL.